ThePhenomenon1/ThePhenomenon1/README.md

 # ThePhenomenon1

 18 months ago, 15th July 2021, I didn't know Python, just had a smattering of HTML.
-Over 4 300 hours of computer programming - 513 days later - I am an Advanced Python coder.
+Over 4 300 hours of computer programming - 514 days later - I am an Advanced Python coder.

 I have deployed my multi-tier Django Application, on the powerful cloud platform Railway.App.
 My Application is an Ecommerce / Superhero / Django REST Framework API.
-The API is powered by the PostgreSQL database.
+The API is powered by AWS and the PostgreSQL database.
 It has been test-driven by the Fast API client Insomnia.

 This backend web application's link is:-